 Our pick of the best park-based activities on the Gold Coast for kids include:

-Palm Beach, Laguna Avenue, Palm Beach.
+Address: Palm Beach, Laguna Avenue, Palm Beach.

 Hailed as one of the very best parks on the Gold Coast for kids, this park has a riot of brightly coloured equipment for kids of all ages.
 The pirate ship and pedal-powered monorail circling the playground is sure to get your kids excited, outdoors and active.

-Marine Parade, Southport, Gold Coast Highway
+Address: Marine Parade, Southport, Gold Coast Highway

 Washington Waters Park is yet another of the Gold Coast’s amazing parks for kids.
 It also boasts its fair share of rock pools for the littlies, a monorail, mini bike circuit, enclosed swimming area and plenty of space for them to run around!

-Old Burleigh Road, Broadbeach.
+Address: Old Burleigh Road, Broadbeach

+If you are looking for things to do in Broadbeach, this park is one of our favourites.
 This is a fantastic beachside park with plenty of open space, bike paths and shady trees.
 It’s also home to Ben and Jerry’s Open Air Cinema which runs throughout summer.
 A cinema experience with a backdrop of sparkling skyscrapers and stars…It doesn’t get any more spectacular than this!

-Dig for buried treasure at Pacific Pines Central Park
+63. Pacific Pines Central Park

-Hotham Drive, Pacific Pines
+Address: Hotham Drive, Pacific Pines

-Paddling at the Broadwater Parklands and Rockpools Playground at Southport
+64. Broadwater Parklands and Rockpools Playground Southport

-Marine Parade, Southport
+Address: Marine Parade, Southport

 The Broadwater Parklands is a massive recreational area running parallel to the coast.
 Best of all, it incorporates a range of different play areas to suit kids of all ages.
 The Rockpools playground forms part of the Broadwater Parklands and is best described as a water park that mimics its natural surroundings, offering a safe way to cool off on the Gold Coast for kids.